msecrist-couchbase/smallcb-training-capella/README.md

   docker exec as -u play:couchbase (user:group),
     not as root and not as couchbase.

-DONE: examples can now be collected into separate "books"? multiple example subdirectories are now supported.
+DONE: examples can now be collected into separate "books" -- multiple example subdirectories are now supported.

 DONE: InfoBefore / InfoAfter can now have HTML markup,